Rules by application name

 For every application rule, you can specify the mode of transmission.
 The following are the available transmit modes:

 - Load Balance Path: Application traffic for the flow is balanced across multiple paths.
-Traffic is sent through the best path until that path is completely used.
+Traffic is sent through the best path until that path is used.
 The remaining packets are sent through the next best path.

 - Persistent Path: Application traffic remains on the same path until the path is no longer available.